 COM 16 – C 924 - Proposal for development of a new Recommendation on "Service requirements for Internet of Things (IoT)" [ETRI]

 This contribution was reviewed in joint sessions with Q3/13 in IoT-GSI event along with IoT-GSI – C 164, IoT-GSI – C 165 and IoT-GSI – C 166.
 After discussion, Q25/16 decided to develop its own draft Recommendation focusing on the view point of IoT services and applications.
-Mr. Sangkeun Yoo (ETRI, Korea) Mr. Chiaki Ishikawa (YRP, Japan) were appointed as editors for this H.IoT-reqts which is titled as “Common service requirements for Internet of Things (IoT) applications and services.”
+Mr. Sangkeun Yoo (ETRI, Korea) and Mr. Chiaki Ishikawa (YRP, Japan) were appointed as co-editors for this H.IoT-reqts which is entitled as “Common service requirements for Internet of Things (IoT) applications and services.”
 The initial text of H.IoT-reqts is contained in TD 798R1 (WP2/16).

 IoT-GSI – C 164 - Proposal for the areas of key importance for the IoT [NUPT]